mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b>name</b></td>
         <td>string</td>
         <td>
-          Name of the container Kubernetes resource, must be present in the same namespace Use either name or ID, not both.<br/>
+          Name of the container Kubernetes resource, must be present in the same namespace.
+Use either name or ID, not both.<br/>
         </td>
         <td>false</td>